emmanueldufourq/GibbonClassifier/README.md

   <img src="https://github.com/emmanueldufourq/GibbonClassifier/blob/master/Pipeline.jpg?raw=true">
 </p>

-Once the training and test files have been downloaded the pipeline is executed as follows
+Once the training and test files have been downloaded the pipeline is executed as follows.
+Note that the scripts and notebooks are in the `Scripts` folder.

 1) `Extract_Audio notebook.ipynb` - extract audio segments from the original audio file